scrabbletank/farhome-rules/rulesdoc.md

 ## Creating a Character
-While there are no classes in Farhome, there is some starting structure to your character.
-All characters begin the game with a beginner feat.
-These feats are more powerful then normal feats and generally push your character towards one direction.
-For example, the _Witch_ feat gives you proficiency in Curse spells, a spellbook with 2 level 1 spells and 2 level 1 spell slots.
+Farhome has no classes or archtypes beyond the background feats you choose.
+Every player is free to create their character as they wish.

-In addition to beginner feats you also pick a race.
-The race determines your starting wounds, how far you can move with a move action and how many tiles you can move while sprinting, as well as your starting stat bonuses.
+To begin, choose a race for your character.
+The race determines your starting wounds, how far you can move or sprint, as well as your starting stat bonuses.
+Each race has a unique feat that all of people their race share.
+Choose a background feat for your character.
+These feats can only be gained during character creation and determine what kind of skills or abilities your character has learned.

-Next, you get to set your attributes.
-You start with a -1 to all attributes and get 9 points to buy attributes.
-Attributes cost 1 point per attribute, or 2 points for attributes above 3.
-The maximum value you can have is 5.
+Next, assign your attribute scores.
+You start with a -1 to all attribute scores, applying any bonuses from your race, and finally adding 9 points split across your attributes.
+Increasing an attribute score above 3 costs 2 points, and no attribute can be above 5.

-Choose an attribute gain proficiency in it's saving throw, starting it at 1.
+Choose an attribute save, gaining 1 proficiency for that save.
 In addition you gain 4 proficiency points to spend on any skill, save, or abiltiy you are capable of.

 Finally, choose 2 of the following bonuses.